 "THE LAST RAIL IS LAID!
 THE LAST SPIKE IS DRIVEN!
 THE PACIFIC RAILROAD IS COMPLETED!
-THE POINT OF JUNCTION IS 1,086 MILES WEST OF THE MISSOURI RIVER, AND 690 EAST OF SACRAMENTO CITY.
+THE POINT OF JUNCTION IS 1,086 MILES WEST OF THE MISSOURI RIVER, AND 690 EAST OF SACRA-MENTO CITY.

-LELAND STANFORD

-CENTRAL PACIFIC RAILROAD

-T. C. DURANT
+LELAND STANFORD CENTRAL PACIFIC RAILROAD T. C. DURANT SIDNEY DILLON JOHN DUFF

-SIDNEY DILLON

-JOHN DUFF

 UNION PACIFIC RAILROAD"

-The two engines, Jupiter and 119, were unhooked from the trains and, covered with cheering celebrants, advanced until their pilots touched, when bottles of champagne were broken on them and the bubbling wine flowed down over the Golden Spike and the last tie.
+The two engines, Jupiter and 119, were unhooked from the trains and, covered with cheering celebrants, advanced until their pilots touched.
+Bottles of champagne were broken on the engines and the bubbling wine flowed down over the Golden Spike and the last tie.

 The engines backed up to their trains, hooked on and took turns crossing the rails which had joined the gap.
 The crowd, in the words of one who was there, "Was yelling fit to bust!"
+The nation's first transcontinental rail line was in existence!